LastDekay/Language/README.md

 # Language
-Practice with Java and class.
+Practice with Java and classes.
 Displays info about different languages.
 Pretty simple